- About Us

 No, all products must be registered to the producer, owner, or exclusive agent of the commodity.
 However, you may send a letter to the TABC Label Approval Section stating that you have acquired the rights to these brands.
 Please list the brands that you have acquired and provide a copy of the use-up letter from the previous brand owner.
 The Label Approval section will confirm the labels have been registered in Texas.
 A letter will be issued stating the labels may continue to be used until new COLA's are obtained from TTB.
 As new COLAs are obtained from TTB, label applications must be submitted for state label approval.

-No, as long as there have been no changes to the labels requiring new TTB COLAs, the TABC label approvals issued under the expired permit/license number are still considered current.
+No, because you are the same entity that previously held the certificates, and as long as there have been no changes to the labels requiring new TTB COLAs, the TABC label approvals issued under the expired permit/license number are still considered current.